buildcloud-nativeapp/buildcloud-nativeapp.github.io/README.md

 *Note: not all possible cloud providers are listed above.*

 Both Abc and Xyz are planning to build a small, simple app as a Proof-of-Concept to start with.
-The app is called, easyPlanner, which will provide a simple weekly planning tool for everyone who *"living your values, planning for goals, and designing your week"*.
+The app is called, **easyPlanner**, which will provide a simple weekly planning tool for everyone who *"living your values, planning for goals, and designing your week"*.

-The goal is to demontrate all the essential architecture elements, while the features of the app can be minimised at this stage.
+The current goal is to demontrate all essential architecture elements and how they can be used to achieve business goals.
+The features of the app can be minimised at this stage.

 They come up with different architecture proposals.
 Abc has a design as below.

 ![Easy Planner Architecture](/images/easy-planner-architecture.png)

-Xyz has one illustrated as below.
-We assume Xyz is using Azure as their pubic platform.
+Xyz has a differnt one.
+As an example we assume Xyz is using Azure as their cloud platform.
 However, similar design can be achieved on other cloud platforms.

 ![Easy Planner Serverless on Azure Architecture](/images/easy-planner-serverless-on-azure-architecture.png)

-Please visit the project sites for more information.
+Both have started PoC projects.
+They are publishing their documents on project sites.
+Please visit them for more information.
 <table style="width:100%">
   <tbody>
     <tr>